Market Landscape Research

 Any or all of the following will at some time have an impact on a given industry and its players:

-- Restrictions on the import or export of certain goods might limit your market or hamper your ability to obtain raw materials.
+Restrictions on the import or export of certain goods might limit your market or hamper your ability to obtain raw materials.
 At a local level, restrictions on the types of businesses permitted in certain districts or the kinds of services available might impact your ability to run your business in these areas.
+Examples include Government policies, laws and regulations, and tariffs.

 - Changing rates of inflation, unemployment, interest, and foreign exchange;